hutchgrant/gitlab-docker-local/README.md

 ## Run Test Job

-If you followed all the above steps, the CI/CD pipeline will run on every commit to the master branch.
-Your project will run tests, build a container, push that container to the registry.
-To try this out, go to your project -> CI/CD -> Pipelines -> Run pipeline.
+If you followed all the above steps, the CI/CD pipeline will run on every commit.
+Your project's master branch will run tests, build a container, push that container to the registry.
+Any other branch will just run tests.
+To try this out, go to **your project -> CI/CD -> Pipelines -> Run pipeline -> Create pipeline**.
 Or just commit then push something new to the project repository.

 Test the image on your host machine: